 Research Lead: Marcia Rioux (firstname.lastname@example.org)

 The first Employer’s Capacity policy pod meeting was held on February 7th.
 The second meeting is planned in April, 2017.
-Click here to see the meeting agenda for the meeting in April, and notes from the first meeting.
+Meeting agenda for the meeting in April and notes from the first meeting.

 Research Lead: Rebecca Gewurtz (email@example.com)